YukiAtsusaka/math-prep/README.md

 Past instructors (more will be added!
 If you know the history of RicePoliSci, please let me know by contacting atsusaka[AT]rice.edu)

+- Joint prep with other social science and business departments (2010-2014)
 - Ahra Wu (2015-2017, Dartmouth College)
 - Yuki Atsusaka (2018-, Current Student)